Skip to main content

 The Principle of Voluntary Participation

-Your participation in a workplace that collects health information is protected.
+Your participation in a workplace wellness program that collects health information is protected.
 An employer cannot terminate your employment or deny you health insurance for declining to participate in such a program.
 The framework of these initiatives rests on the idea that they are tools for empowerment.
 When a program shifts from an offering to a mandate, it crosses a legal and ethical boundary.
 The architecture of these regulations is designed to protect your autonomy over your personal health data.

 Federal law requires that wellness programs involving medical questions or exams be voluntary, protecting you from mandatory participation.